Quiet Leadership: How to Be a Successful Introverted Leader

 Image of a spartan for strength.

 Know what your strengths are as an introverted leader and use them.
-You have some areas that you perform exceptionally well.
+You have some areas in which you perform exceptionally well.
 Focus on these areas.

 If you perform well on solo projects, undertake more solo projects.
 Maybe you excel at administrative tasks.
 Look for opportunities to knock those out of the park.